A male is sitting at a desk and sleeping

 The Mizell Memorial Hospital Sleep Disorder Center is accredited by the American Academy of Sleep Medicine (AASM).
 The AASM accreditation demonstrates that the Mizell Memorial Hospital Sleep Center is committed to high quality, patient-centered care.

-The Mizell Memorial Hospital Sleep Disorder Center is staffed by two registered respiratory therapists and three registered sleep techs.
+The Mizell Memorial Hospital Sleep Disorder Center is staffed by three registered respiratory therapists and two registered sleep techs.
 Dr. Alan Price is a board certified sleep specialist.

 Sleep is not merely "time out" from daily life.
 It is an active state essential for mental and physical restoration.
 More than 100 million Americans of all ages, however, regularly fail to get a good night's sleep.